 The meaning of an RRS or CRT is plain on its face.

 If the WSC rejects the RI, it shall provide a written explanation for rejecting the interpretation to the requesting entity within 10 days of the decision to reject.
-If the WSC accepts the interpretation request, the WSC shall assemble an interpretation drafting team (IDT) to address the request.
+If the WSC accepts the RI, the WSC shall convene an interpretation drafting team (IDT) to address the request.
+Where possible, members of the original drafting team should constitute the IDT.

 Development of the interpretation shall follow the same steps as those for developing an RRS or CRT, with the following exceptions: